What National Insurance do I pay if I am self-employed?

 For more general information on NIC go to the section What is National Insurance?.
 If you want information on how to get a National Insurance number (NINO) or what to do if you have lost or forgotten your NINO, visit our National Insurance number page.

 You only pay National Insurance contributions (NIC) between the ages of 16 and state retirement age.
 You can find out your state pension age by using the calculator on GOV.UK.

-You currently pay two different classes of NIC if you are self-employed – Class 2 and Class 4.
-If you are a married woman or widow, who is entitled to pay reduced rate contributions, you do not need to pay Class 2 NI.
-There are special rules relating to share fishermen and volunteer development workers, which you can read about on GOV.UK.
+You currently pay two different classes of NIC if you are self-employed – Class 2 and Class 4, these different classes are summarised in the table below.
+If you are a married woman or widow, who is entitled to pay reduced rate contributions, you do not need to pay Class 2 NIC.
+There are special rules relating to share fishermen, volunteer development workers, and those engaged as examiners and exam markers which you can read about on GOV.UK.